saif-ellafi/play-by-the-writing/README.md

 ### Installer

 1. Make sure Espanso works fine in your system and starts and works correctly (test with `:espanso`).
-2. Download the Windows installer executables
+2. Download Play by the Writing Windows installer executables
 3. Follow the installer instructions.
 By default, the installer should point to Espanso config folder:
 `C:\Users\USERNAME\AppData\Roaming\espanso\`.
 Adjust if it is different.